About us

 Location

-The nearest airport from Terråk is Rørvik, about 1 hour driving.
-For the cabins in Vassbygda, the nearest airport is Brønnøysund (a bit less than 1 hour).
-From Værner it’s about 3,5 hours of driving to Terråk, a bit further to Vassbygda.
-Driving distance from Oslo is about 11 hours.
-You can get a detailed travelling instructions from place of departure to Terråk og gule sider.
+The nearest airport to Terråk is Rørvik, about 1 hour by car.
+For the cabins in Vassbygda, the nearest airport is Brønnøysund (about 1 hour away).
+From Værnes, it’s about 3,5 hours by car to Terråk, a bit farther to Vassbygda.
+The driving distance from Oslo is about 11 hours.
+You can get detailed travel instructions from the departure point to Terråk og Gule Sider.

 Map over the property